-Simple multiple linear regressions were used to study Hypothesis 2 concerning the effect of the subordinates' perception of their leaders as transformational on their OCB.
-Four out of five OCBs as dependent variables were regressed on TL as independent variables.
-Civic virtue was not taken into consideration as the reliability of the scale was found to be very low.
+Simple multiple linear regression was used to study hypothesis no. 2.
+The five OCBs as dependent variables were regressed on TL & EI as independent variables.
 The results did not support the hypothesis.
-Further regression analysis was performed on the four OCBs as dependent variables and EI of a leader as independent variable to see if EQ of a leader enhances OCBs of the followers.
-The results indicated that while TL did not predict the OCB of followers, the EI of leaders did predict the conscientiousness and altruism behaviors of the subordinates.
-Table 2 presents the regression coefficients.
+The results indicate that while TL did not predict the OCB of followers, the EI of leaders did predict the conscientiousness, civic virtue, and altruism behaviors of the subordinates.
+Table 3 shows the T value, r-square and F value of the regressions.